Skill-RAG: Failure-State-Aware Retrieval Augmentation via Hidden-State Probing and Skill Routing: Method

 \section{Method}

-Figure~\ref{fig:1} illustrates the Skill-RAG pipeline.
-Given an input query, a hidden-state prober first assesses whether the model's parametric knowledge suffices to answer without retrieval; if so, the answer is returned directly.
-Otherwise, a standard retrieval step is performed and the prober reapplied to the augmented generation.
-If the retrieved evidence proves sufficient, the answer is finalized; if not, a prompt-based skill router receives the failed reasoning, answer, and retrieved evidence, diagnoses the underlying cause of misalignment, and selects one of four retrieval skills to reformulate the query or refocus the evidence.
-The revised query triggers a new retrieval round, and the prober gates the next iteration.
-This process repeats until the prober judges the model's state sufficient or a maximum number of retrieval rounds is reached.
+Figure~\ref{fig:1} illustrates our proposed Skill-RAG pipeline.
+Given a query, a hidden-state probe first assesses whether the model's parametric knowledge suffices to answer without retrieval; if so, the system returns the answer directly.
+Otherwise, retrieval proceeds and the probe re-evaluates the augmented generation.
+If the retrieved evidence suffices, the pipeline yields the answer.
+On failure, the skill router receives the reasoning trace, answer, and retrieved evidence and diagnoses the misalignment cause.
+It then selects one of four retrieval skills to reformulate the query or refocus the evidence.
+The revised query triggers a new retrieval round, and the probe gates the next iteration.
+This loop continues until the probe judges the model's state sufficient or the retrieval budget is exhausted.